 Some tips to a successful Morning Report:

-- Allow approximately 25 minutes for exploration of the HPI and building the differential diagnosis with the audience
+- Allow approximately 25 minutes for exploration of the history and building the differential diagnosis with the audience

 - Have at least three different teaching points dispersed throughout the presentation to break up didactic teaching and audience participation

-- Use the minimal text on your slides so that the audience listens to your presentation versus just reading your slides
+- Use minimal text on your slides so that the audience stays engaged

 - Ask the chiefs for help!